yuliu0322/yuliu0322.github.io/_talks/2025-08-10-pratt-fellowship.md

 location: "Blacksburg, VA, USA"
 ---

-Awarded the Pratt Fellowship by Virginia Tech in recognition of outstanding academic achievement and demonstrated potential for academic and professional success.
+Recipient of the Pratt Fellowship, awarded by the Department of Biological Systems Engineering at Virginia Tech for outstanding academic achievement and demonstrated potential for academic and professional success.